 1 teaspoon vanilla extract

 2. Preheat oven to 400 degrees.
-Line muffin tin with paper cups or use cooking spray.
+Line 12-cup Wilton Muffin Pan with paper cups.

-3. Melt butter in microwave in glass container.
-Set aside and let cool slightly.
+3. Melt butter in microwave in glass container and set aside.

-6. Stir wet ingredients into dry ingredients with whisk.
+7. Stir wet ingredients into dry ingredients with whisk until well combined.

 8. Using a cookie scoop, place one scoop of batter per muffin cup.
 Top with raspberries.
 Then add another scoop of batter on top.

 Make sure to cover raspberries with batter.
 You can either use a small butter knife or spoon.
 Exposed berries will explode in the oven.
 Also, these muffins will bake “up”, so there is no need to leave extra room in the muffin cup.